Skip to main content

 Get information about the Family Care and IRIS options in your area.
 Think about the issues that are important to your family before you begin.
 For example, does this agency cover specific services or providers your adult child wants?
 Ask how they work with you to make that happen.

-• Before age 17 ½ – Contact your CYSHCN Regional Center
+• Before age 17 ½ (or anytime): Contact your Children’s Resource Center

 • Talk with other families about their experiences with transition.
 Your high school or county may be able to connect you to families in your area.